Roy-Ayalon/gif_maker_AI/README.md

 ---

-## 🎯 Example Generated Memes
+## 🎯 Example Generated GIFs

-Here are some examples of prompts and the AI-generated animated memes:
+Here are some examples of prompts and the AI-generated animated GIFs:

 ### 1. Classic Reaction Meme
 ![Meme Example 1](images_for_readme/output_gif_3.gif)